dregmi08/cse15l-lab-reports/labreport5.md

 ---

-__Conclusion__ : Learning about terminal commands and finding different ways in which you can use them can save you a lot of time in the future by providing you with usefuland practical ways in which you want to accomplish certain things.
+__Conclusion__ : Learning about terminal commands and finding different ways in which you can use them can save you a lot of time in the future by providing you with useful and practical ways in which you want to accomplish certain things.
 Instead of searching for every directory for a file, you can just use the `find` command.
 Instead of wasting time just to find text files, you can use `find . -type f` to accomplish this task.
 Many of these commands are useful tools that I will carry with me as I continue to learn more about the vast field of computer science.